jeem203/Full-Stack-Open/part0/ex4-new-note-diagram.md

-# Exercise 0.4

-# New note diagram
+# Exercise 0.4 - New note diagram

-# User creates a new note on the page https://studies.cs.helsinki.fi/exampleapp/notes by writing something into the text field and clicking the Save button.
+User creates a new note on the page https://studies.cs.helsinki.fi/exampleapp/notes.

 ```mermaid
 sequenceDiagram